OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - One of the benefits of focusing on internal use of data is that agencies see the whole lifecycle, and the benefits of using data.
 ND5, DEMS5

 ### Open data publishers benefit from better internal management and use of data.
 - City departments in DEMS5's area can't share data adequately, which hobbles collaborative efforts.
+ND5 said this as well.
 - Libraries can use data even more effectively to demonstrate value, DEMS5.
+And see if internal efforts are resulting in the hoped-for outcomes, ND5.

 ### Excellent data management also benefits city departments and other interdependent agencies internally.
 - DEMS5: One benefit to smoothing out data management is allowing different city departments to share data with each other and collaborate more efficiently and effectively (e.g., in flood relief efforts).
+ND5, too.

 ### Tension can exist between the advisory role and library ethical obligations
-- Will Saunders notes that libraries must be careful to convey user experience without compromising patron confidentiality (DEMS2: freedom to search without being tracked)
+- Will Saunders notes that libraries must be careful to convey user experience without compromising patron confidentiality (DEMS2: freedom to search without being tracked).
+- ND5 noted the library took care not to publish location on timestamped checkout datasets, to avoid information that could lead to identification.
 - DEMS1 notes that public records requests are part of intellectual freedom and transparent government (which are important to patrons and part of library values), but they are also a strain on fellow public agencies (which the library advises).

 ## Takeaways from carrying out curriculum